GA-CyberWorkforceAcademy/GTA-Labs/snort.md

 **TEST YOUR RULES AS THE EMPLOYEE- MARY**

+- Ensure snort is still running on the snort container.
+If not, restart it.
-- Go to the ws2 component and run nmap:
+- Go to Mary's ws2 container and run nmap:
 ```
 sudo nmap www.example.com
 ```
 - What do you see on the snort component?
 Does it include the ICMP PING NMAP alert that you saw when the remote workstation ran nmap?
 Why not?

-- Go to the gateway component and edit the /etc/rc.local script so that traffic from Mary’s work- station is mirrored to the snort component.
+- Go to the internal gateway (ubuntu@gateway) container and edit the /etc/rc.local script so that traffic from Mary’s work- station is mirrored to the snort component.
 You can do this by adding this line to the section of that file that defines the packet mirroring:
 ```
 iptables -t mangle -A PREROUTING -i $lan2 -j TEE --gateway 192.168.3.1
 ```
-- Then run the script to replace the iptables rules with your new rules:
+- Then, from this same position, run the script to replace the iptables rules with your new rules:
 ```
 sudo /etc/rc.local
 ```
 - Now restart snort and again run nmap from the ws2 computer.
+You should now see additional alerts including ICMP PING NMAP alert.

 Distinguishing traffic by address
 =====